qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

    plugin (see figure_heatmap_settings_).

-It holds a reference to a figure ``figure_heatmap_settings_``, and like a reference to section this reference should not be changed!!
-The reference definition itself from the rst-document is not included in the :file:`.po` file and can therefore not be changed.
+It holds a reference to a figure ``figure_heatmap_settings_``, and like a reference to a section this reference should not be changed!!
+The reference definition from the rst-document is not included in the :file:`.po` file and can therefore not be changed.
 This means the reference to figures can not be translated.
 When HTML is created you will see ``figure_heatmap_settings``.
 When a PDF document is created ``figure_heatmap_settings_`` is replaced with a figure number.